 Even if you aren’t earning extra money, you can still work hard to find extra money.

 Remember how we said earlier in the article you should be budgeting?
 What if you found a way to spend $100 less per month on groceries for your family?
 That’s an extra $1,200 per year that can be invested!

 What if you drove a cheaper car and saved $300 per month?
 That’s $3,600 per month extra to invest!

 “Finding” this extra money may come with some pretty big lifestyle changes.
-If you aren’t able to earn extra money, then lifestyle change will help you find some.?
+If you aren’t able to earn extra money, then a lifestyle change will help you find some.

 Do you trust your spouse to cut your hair from now on?
 Is anyone at your office carpooling?